Federer targets Wimbledon after knee surgery blow - RFI

 "After the surgery the doctors confirmed that it was the right thing to have done and are very confident of a full recovery.

-Federer was French Open champion back in 2009 but will now miss Roland Garros for the fourth time in five seasons.
+Federer, French Open champion back in 2009, will miss Roland Garros for the fourth time in five seasons.

 His absence from Paris means his great rival Rafael Nadal, the 12-time champion, can draw level with the Swiss on 20 majors.